x

 o

-Cost of Living: Meets the National Average
+Cost of Living: Above the National Average

-Since its founding, the Mormon Church has had a strong influence in St. George and still does so today.
+The Church of Jesus Christ of Latter-day Saints has always had a strong influence in St. George and still does so today.
 Brigham Young built a winter home here, and the gleaming white St. George Temple, built in 1877, is hard to miss (it is also the Church's longest continually-operating temple).
-Today, all religious denominations are represented, but the Mormon influence is still felt.
-One notable manifestation is that St. George has no full-fledged bars, and only a few restaurants serve liquor.
-Beer with an alcohol content of 3.2% or less is sold in grocery stores, but wine and hard liquor are only sold in state-run liquor stores, of which there are very few.
-This is clean living country, and while St. George is an active place, it is also a quiet place.
-The city has taken on a bit of a resort ambiance in the last few years, but it really has no nightlife, and a lot of emphasis is placed on family, building community and maintaining traditional values.
+One notable Latter Day Saints manifestation is that St. George has no full-fledged bars, and only a few restaurants serve liquor.
+This is clean living country.

 St. George, Utah